cantti/music-theory-cheat-sheet/README.md

 My web app for musicians.

-You can view it here https://music-theory-cheat-sheet.azurewebsites.net/ now.
+You can view it here https://cantti.github.io/music-theory-cheat-sheet/